benzthanachit/mydev-ev-route-planner/README.md

 - Seamlessly transition from planning to driving.
 - One-click export generates a precise Google Maps Navigation URL (`dir/?api=1...`) containing your Origin, Target Destination, and every Charging Stop perfectly ordered as waypoints.

+### 8. ⛰️ Elevation & Terrain Penalty
+- Predicts battery drain accurately by fetching route elevation profiles via the **Mapbox Tilequery API**.
+- Calculates cumulative elevation gain/loss for the journey.
+- The AI algorithm applies a "Terrain Penalty Weight" (modeling % loss per 100m climbed) to adjust Arrival SoC on mountainous routes autonomously.

+### 9. 💾 Saved "Standard" Routes
+- Save and name your frequently traveled long-distance journeys (e.g., "Home -> Pattaya").
+- Instantly reloads the origin, destination, and all manually/AI-selected charging waypoints with a single click from the dedicated Saved Routes menu.

 ---

 ## 🛠️ Technology Stack